 On the way home, my son and wife joined me in a chorus as we chanted, “Sunday, Fun Day, Family Day!”
 We did it a few times them broke into laughter.
 A perfect unexpected ending to what started as a rainy, gloomy weekend.
 Regardless of weather condition, when we are with our family, wonderful surprises happens!
 Before my son went to sleep, I prayed with him thanking God for the many blessings he poured on us that weekend.
 And yes, for giving us another unforgettable, amazing Family Day.

-Thank you for being a part of the Weekly Image Of Life which today is called ”Family Day.”
-Borrowed from one of my T.V. series final and last episode, it’s also its season finale.
-It’s been a very enlightening, rich year of sharing life’s blessings and gifts through pictures and words.
+Thank you for being a part of the Weekly Image Of Life which today is called “Family Day.”
+It is also the last and final theme for this photo challenge.
+It’s been a very enlightening, rich year of sharing life’s blessings through pictures and words.
 I learned so much about myself, about the people and the world around me.
-I learned about you and the many hopes and visions you make everyday.
-Weekly Image Of Life had a meaningful and awesome year!
-I will always be thankful to those who participated in its many photo challenges as well as those who consistently shared in every post their thoughts and heart.
-I am excited to share with you a new challenge and inspiration soon.
-When one journey ends, a new one begins.
-Brace yourselves, it’ll be another colorful, adventurous ride.
+I learned so much about you and the many visions you make.

 - H-town (candidlycallie.wordpress.com)